 Assistant Secretary for Student Life, Office of the Secretary and Vice President for Student Life

-Chair, The Wellness Project Committee; Secretary and Vice President for Student Life
+Chair, The Wellness Project Committee; Secretary and Vice President for University Life

-Director of Wellness and Health Education (Student Wellness at Yale Health and Being Well at Yale)
+Director of Wellness and Health Education at Yale Health

 Associate Director, Office of Graduate Student Life